Old English rune poem

 The Old English rune poem, dated to the 8th or 9th century, has stanzas on 29 Anglo-Saxon runes.

 It stands alongside younger rune poems from Scandinavia, which record the names of the 16 Younger Futhark runes.

 The poem is a product of the period of declining vitality of the runic script in Anglo-Saxon England after the Christianization of the 7th century.
 A large body of scholarship has been devoted to the poem, mostly dedicated to its importance for runology but to a lesser extent also to the cultural lore embodied in its stanzas.

-The sole manuscript recording the poem, Cotton Otho B.x, was destroyed in the Cotton Fire of 1731, and all editions of the poems are based on a facsimile published by George Hickes in 1705.
+The sole manuscript recording the poem, Cotton Otho B.x, was destroyed in the fire at the Cotton library of 1731, and all editions of the poems are based on a facsimile published by George Hickes in 1705.